 After that, Katherine More and Jacob Blakeway disappear from the historical record.

 In 1959, Jasper More went looking in his attic for old documents.
 His friend, genealogist Anthony Wagner, had suggested the search.
-More was a descendent of Richard More, the only one to survive childhood.
+More was a descendent of Richard More, the only Mayflower love child to survive to adulthood.
 More found the document of the 1622 court proceedings that tells the tragic tale of the Mayflower love children.
 Historians had their answer.